Splash singularities for a general Oldroyd model with finite Weissenberg number: Local existence for the system in conformal-lagrangian coordinates

-Now, for our system \eqref{Re-v-conf-iterative} we want to use the above result but we do not have zero initial velocity.
+The well-posedness of the system (\ref{v-conf-lag-sys}) is guaranteed by the invertibility of the operator $L$, proved in \cite[Theorem 4.3]{B}.
+For our system \eqref{Re-v-conf-iterative} we want to use the invertibility of $L$ but we do not have zero initial velocity.
 For this reason we need to define a new velocity field $\tilde{w}=\tilde{v}-\tilde{\phi}$, where